dazuma/toys/toys/docs/guide.md

 If you want to migrate some of your project's build tasks from Rake to Toys, there are some common patterns.

-To create some of these rake tasks, you will typically require a particular file from your Rakefile, and/or write some code.
+When you use Rake for these tasks, you will typically require a particular file from your Rakefile, and/or write some code.
 Different tools will have different mechanisms for generating tasks.
-For example, a test task might be defined like this:
+For example, a test task might be defined like
+this:

     require "rake/testtask"
     Rake::TestTask.new do |t|